-Welcome To The
+Welcome To The Former

 Wheaton Fox Studio

-The Van Der Molen Home
+The Former Van Der Molen Home

 Paul Van Der Molen has been an avid music lover most of his life.
 The Van Der Molen home has always had a room dedicated to music.
 Many world-renowned pianists and theatre pipe organists have performed in concert there.
 A number of years ago when Paul was constructing his first music room a suggestion was offered as a joke that the room should be called "The Wheaton Fox".
 Fox was drawn from the movie chain of the same name while Wheaton was the name of the town in Illinois in which the Van Der Molen's lived.
 It wasn't long before the name found common use and today Paul and Linda affectionately refer to not only the Music Room but also on occasion their home as "The Wheaton Fox Studio".